Welcome to today's edition of the Rush 24-7 podcast.

 It's an honor to be here.

-I could as I said, I could be doing lawn work for Mitt Romney, but it's uh it's great to have this opportunity.
+As I said, I could be doing lawn work for Mitt Romney, but it's great to have this opportunity.

-I did have uh two words for you, though, on building that fence.
+I did have two words for you, though, on building that fence.

-Uh it would take fifteen years because of union labor.
+It would take 15 years because of union labor.

-That's that's right, the Ming Dynasty in China didn't have to worry about that.
+The Ming dynasty in China didn't have to worry about that.

-Um, really jumping at a chance down here in union labor, you know, with Barack Obama anything over so many millions of dollars has to be union labor.
+And union labor, you know, with Barack Obama, anything over so many millions of dollars has to be union labor.

-And you got the union people saying, Well, let's not work so fast, guys.
+And you've got the union people saying, well, let's not work so fast, guys.

 We've got to make this last.